tatsu-lab/alpaca_eval/README.md

 ### Models

-Our leaderboards are computed are on the [AlpacaFarm](https://github.com/tatsu-lab/alpaca_farm) evaluation set.
+Our leaderboards are computed are on the [AlpacaEval dataset](https://huggingface.co/datasets/tatsu-lab/alpaca_eval).
 We precomputed the leaderboard for important models both using `gpt4` (best quality) and  `claude` (free for academics, and high quality).
 See below for [adding your model](https://github.com/tatsu-lab/alpaca_eval#evaluating-a-model) to the leaderboard or making